Cloud-Schematics/getting-started/README.md

 - Migrate your template to the latest versions.
 For example, migrate repository templates using Terraform v0.11 to Terraform v0.13 or higher.
 - `Release tags` - Tags are used to identify template versions.
 Release tag names must be a semantic version, which can optionally be prefixed with `v`.
 For example, **v1.0.0**.
 - Archive your template in a `.tgz` file extension format to onboard to your private catalog.
 The size of the `.tgz` must be `<=40MB`. <br> **Note** If you .tgz file size if greater than 40 MB, Use `rm -rf .git .gitignore` command to reduce the size of the `.tgz` file and create `tar czfv <reponame>.tgz .`.
+- Run a [detect secrets](https://cloud.ibm.com/docs/secrets-manager) to monitor the secret leaks within your repository.
+To run the detect secrets, you need to [install detect secret CLI tool](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-cli-plugin-secrets-manager-cli), **scan detect secrets** `detect-secrets scan --update .secrets.baseline`, and **audit detect secrets** `detect-secrets scan --update .secrets.baseline` to check your respository do not contain the secrets.

 ### Should have